Aunali321/korus/API.md

 ```

 #### GET /albums/{id}
-Get album details by ID.
+Get album details by ID, including all songs in the album.

 **Headers:** `Authorization: Bearer <token>`